esentio/Yamo/README.md

 | YamoBenchmark             | Select list of 1000 records with 1:N join |  56,421.0 us |   0.97 |
 | DapperBenchmark           | Select list of 1000 records with 1:N join |  58,439.5 us |   1.00 |
 | EFCoreBenchmark           | Select list of 1000 records with 1:N join | 113,591.7 us |   1.94 |

-###### TODO:

-- Further optimizations (reduce allocations, ...).
-- More performance tests.

-### Global TODOs:

-Besides topic-specific TODOs mentioned above, here are remaining "core" features that are currently missing:

-- Async support.
-- Support for GROUP BY.
-- Support for HAVING.
-- Support for DISTINCT.
-- Support for stored procedures.
-- Support for logging.
-- Comments/documentation of public API.